 - Program Interns will have the same program schedule dates as Teaching Fellows but will have different responsibilities related to culture-building.

 - BTC will still employ Deans as summer staff and we are working on developing schedules and position responsibilities.

 - This includes the Dean of Instruction position that works to support Instructional Coaches directly.

 - BTC will still employ Instructional Coaches as summer staff who will work directly with Teaching Fellows to support them.

 - The exact number of Instructional Coaches and departments is still being developed.
-Responsibilities would be very similar to the typical position but would also include support for Elective classes.
+Responsibilities will be very similar to the typical position but will also include support for Elective classes.